I Stand Alone (Godsmack song)

 "I Stand Alone" is a song by the American rock band Godsmack.
-It served as a single from the Scorpion King soundtrack on March 5, 2002.
+It was released to radio in February 2002 as the lead single from the Scorpion King soundtrack.
 It would reappear on Godsmack's third studio album, Faceless, the following year.
 It won a 2002 Metal Edge Readers' Choice Award for "Song of the Year From a Movie Soundtrack."

 "I Stand Alone" reached No. 1 on the Mainstream Rock chart and No. 20 on the Modern Rock chart in the US.
 The single achieved Gold certification for more than half a million copies shipped in the United States, spurring sales of over 1.5 million copies for Faceless and propelling Godsmack to worldwide popularity.

 Writing and production

-"I Stand Alone" was written by Sully Erna and produced by Mudrock for the film The Scorpion King, with the band receiving a script and a trailer, deciding to then write about the main character, Mathayus.
+"I Stand Alone" was written by Sully Erna and produced by David Bottrill for the film The Scorpion King, with the band receiving a script and a trailer, deciding to then write about the main character, Mathayus.
 The film's star, Dwayne Johnson, complimented the result, saying "When you see that on the trailer, "I Stand Alone", that's a hot, hot song, and very indicative of what the character's all about."
 Erna elaborated on how the song was created: